Recovery Resources After Non-Fatal Drowning

 You’re Not Alone in This

-Our Parent Advisor Team is made up of parents who have navigated drowning-related brain injury with their own children.
+Our Parent Mentor Team is made up of parents who have navigated drowning-related brain injury with their own children.
 They’re here to help you make sense of information, share lived perspective, and support you as you consider next steps—without giving medical advice.

 Explore by category.
 Open any section when it feels relevant to you.